Arthuchaut/unilang/README.md

 ## Supported characters

 All unicode characters that are not a space, tabulation or a new line can be used to define an instruction set.

+## The instruction string length

+An instruction can be defined with a string length of 1 to "infinit" (of course it should be ridiculous to define a statement with a length of 1 000 000 😏).

 ## Ambigous instructions